Weakly Inscribed Polyhedra: Introduction

-In English, the question asks: Does every polyhedron have a combinatorially equivalent realization that is inscribed or circumscribed to a sphere, or to another quadratic surface?
+In 1832, Steiner~\cite[Problem 77]{steiner1832} asked the following questions\footnotemark: Does every polyhedron have a combinatorially equivalent realization that is inscribed to a sphere, or to another quadratic surface?
 If not, which polyhedra have such realizations?
-In the parenthesis, Steiner made the following definition:
+Here, given a surface $S$, a polyhedron $P$ is \emph{inscribed to} $S$ if all the vertices of $P$ lie on $S$.
+We say that a polytope is \emph{inscribable to $S$} if it has a combinatorially equivalent realization with all its vertices on $S$.